 If you launch an advertising campaign in a magazine, social media, or other medium, it’s important to protect your small business with this policy.

 While general liability insurance covers many common risks, it does not provide complete protection.
 Employee injuries or damage to inventory can occur at any retail business.
-Other retail insurance policies to consider include:
+Other policies for retailers to consider include:

 Business owner’s policy (BOP): This policy bundles general liability insurance with commercial property insurance, usually at a lower rate than if the policies were purchased separately.

-Workers’ compensation insurance: Required in almost every state for stores that have employees, workers’ comp can cover medical costs for work injuries.
+Workers’ compensation insurance: Workers' comp is required in almost every state for stores that have employees.
+It covers medical costs for workplace injuries.

 Commercial umbrella insurance: Similar to excess liability insurance, this policy boosts coverage on a retailer’s general liability, commercial auto, and employer’s liability insurance once the limit is reached.

-Are you ready to safeguard your clothing store, flower shop, or computer and electronics store with general liability insurance?
+Are you ready to safeguard your retail store with general liability insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.